aryansengar007/ai-brain-tumor-detection-cnn-arduino/README.md

 ## 🎥 Project Demo

-This demo showcases the complete workflow of the Brain Tumor Classification system, including image upload, preprocessing, CNN-based prediction, confidence scores, and result visualization.
+This video demonstrates the complete working of the **AI-Powered Brain Tumor Detection System**, including the software interface, image preprocessing, CNN-based prediction, and the **hardware integration using Arduino, LEDs, and Servo Motors**.

+In the demo, the full project workflow is explained step-by-step, showing how MRI/CT images are processed, how the model predicts tumor presence, and how the hardware indicators respond to the prediction results

 ▶️ [Google Drive Link](https://drive.google.com/file/d/1O9lgFGSX_Uo6VN6h_6eGEZCCDM3wCiF9/view?usp=sharing)